civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Fixed: Bug with scenario editor and players who have been removed
 Added: New SLIC functions
 Changed: Some French and German strings
-Improved: Govener AI choice of squares on which to place tile imps
+Improved: Governor AI choice of squares on which to place tile imps
 Changed: Error reporting for modulo 0 errors
 Fixed: Active defense movement type check
 Fixed: Neutral tile imp pillage bug